dotnet/docs/docs/ai/conceptual/azure-ai-services-authentication.md

 - Detects [different credentials across environments](/python/api/azure-identity/azure.identity.defaultazurecredential?view=azure-python) without requiring code changes.
 - Automatically handles administrative maintenance tasks such as rotating underlying keys.

-The workflow to implement Entra ID authentication in your app generally includes the following:
+The workflow to implement Microsoft Entra authentication in your app generally includes the following:

 - Local development:
     1. Sign-in to Azure using a local dev tool such as the Azure CLI or Visual Studio.
     1. Configure your code to use the [`Azure.Identity`](/dotnet/api/overview/azure/identity-readme) client library and `DefaultAzureCredential` class.
     1. Assign Azure roles to the account you signed-in with to enable access to the AI service.

-- Azure hosted app:
+- Azure-hosted app:
     1. Deploy the app to Azure after configuring it to authenticate using the `Azure.Identity` client library.
-    1. Assign a [managed identity](/entra/identity/managed-identities-azure-resources/overview) to the Azure hosted app.
+    1. Assign a [managed identity](/entra/identity/managed-identities-azure-resources/overview) to the Azure-hosted app.
     1. Assign Azure roles to the managed identity to enable access to the AI service.

 The key concepts of this workflow are explored in the following sections.

 ### Authenticate to Azure locally

 When developing apps locally that connect to Azure AI Services, authenticate to Azure using a tool such as Visual Studio or the Azure CLI.
-Your local credentials can be discovered by the `Azure.Identity` client library and used to authenticate your app to Azure services, as described in the [configure the app code](/#configure-your-app-code) section.
+Your local credentials can be discovered by the `Azure.Identity` client library and used to authenticate your app to Azure services, as described in the [Configure the app code](/#configure-your-app-code) section.

 For example, to authenticate to Azure locally using the Azure CLI, run the following command: